MXCzkEVM/SupernodeV2-devdocs/docs/Resources/tns.md

 ## 16. Force Majeure

-The AXS Layer3 Wallet shall not be deemed in breach of this T&S or held liable for any cessation, interruption, or delay in the performance of its obligations due to causes beyond its reasonable control, including but not limited to earthquake, flood, war, terrorism, or governmental restrictions.
+The AXS Layer3 Wallet shall not be deemed in breach of this T&C or held liable for any cessation, interruption, or delay in the performance of its obligations due to causes beyond its reasonable control, including but not limited to earthquake, flood, war, terrorism, or governmental restrictions.

 ## 17. Miscellaneous